poblabs/weewx-belchertown/README.md

 **I did not write the MQTT extension, so please direct any questions or problems about it to the [user forums](https://groups.google.com/forum/#!forum/weewx-user).**

+## MQTT Websockets (optional)

+Your MQTT broker (server) will need to support MQTT websockets in order for the website skin to connect to the MQTT topics.
+Please make sure your broker has websockets support.

 ## Install weewx-belchertown

 1) Download the tar gz file.